dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-event-listener.md

 ---
 published: false
+layout: post
+title: How to write a Presto Event Listener
 ---
-## How to write a Presto Event Listener

 Presto added Event Listener support some time back.